fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 > scenarios beyond sequences, async and the combo of async sequences.
 I'm curious if you have some in mind!

 @dsyme replies:

-> Coroutines are almost a no-op to build on the mechanism - they're in the examples for educational purposes,
-> I'm not planning on adding them to F# as such, though users could define them.
-So in that sense it's
-> essentially adding co-routines, though there is no specific type for co-routines in the library.

 > Regarding generality, the mechanism is worth it for F# just for `task { .. }` and `taskSeq { .. }` alone.
 > However for F#, important variations on these come up, particularly around implicit passing of